A Call to Action: We Must Strengthen America’s Mental Health Workforce

 While the challenges we face are great, there is much we can and have already begun to do.
 We must begin by educating and training a behavioral health workforce that can practice 21st-century medicine.
 We know that mental illnesses and addictions can be chronic, relapsing conditions, but individuals can and do recover.
 We have evidence-based treatments that work that are not reaching the people who need them.

-At the National Council for Behavioral Health, we offer a full slate of training intended to bolster the knowledge, skills and attitudes of everyone from peer specialists who take our Whole Health Action Management training to new managers who enroll in our Middle Management Academy, from emerging leaders participating in our Addressing Health Disparities Program to senior leaders who take part in our Executive Leadership Program.
+At the National Council for Mental Wellbeing, we offer a full slate of training intended to bolster the knowledge, skills and attitudes of everyone from peer specialists who take our Whole Health Action Management training to new managers who enroll in our Middle Management Academy, from emerging leaders participating in our Addressing Health Disparities Program to senior leaders who take part in our Executive Leadership Program.

 We also know that colleagues, friends and family can help each other.
 We know that with information and support, faith leaders, business owners and community members can be powerful health care extenders.
 And Mental Health First Aid does just that — it teaches anyone who takes a course the signs of mental illnesses and addictions, the skills to initiate a conversation and the knowledge of community resources should they be needed.